 - You stopped attending meetings or therapy.
 There are so many resources available online to keep you on track, but if you’re avoiding them, this should be seen as a red flag.

 - You’ve lost motivation.
 It can be hard to be motivated while you’re confined to your home day after day.
 However, it is imperative that you keep busy.
 Tackling even the simplest of tasks, such as chores, can make you feel productive.
 If you find yourself parked on the couch day in and day out, that can very well be the beginning stage of relapse.

 If you or a loved one is showing signs of relapse during the coronavirus isolation, seek help immediately.
 Overdoses are deadly, however, addiction is a treatable condition.
 Relapse is part of the path to recovery for many people, so do not feel discouraged.
 Just focus on getting the help you or your loved one needs during this time.

 About Cliffside Malibu

-Because no two addictions are the same, we develop individualized treatment plans for every client at Cliffside Malibu.
-We are committed to providing evidence-based treatment through a continuum of care model across a range of levels of care, including medically supervised detox, residential treatment, day treatment, and outpatient services.
+Because no two addictions are the same, we develop individualized treatment plans for every patient at Cliffside Malibu.
+We are committed to providing evidence-based treatment through a continuum of care model across a range of levels of care, including medically supervised detox, residential treatment, and outpatient services.
 Our program includes family therapy and holistic therapy.
-Whether an individual is suffering from substance abuse and/or alcohol addiction, our programs are structured to create a supportive environment where healing can begin.
+Whether an individual is struggling with substance abuse and/or alcohol addiction, our programs are structured to create a supportive environment where healing can begin.